SeverinBang/blotIt3/Readme.md

 5	|0Uml Epo	|2	|	|	|398.958892340432|	...
 |...|...|...|...|...|...|...

-The first three columns contain descriptional data: timepoints, measurement conditions and IDs (e.g. the IDs of the different gels).
+The first three columns contain description data: time points, measurement conditions and IDs (e.g. the IDs of the different gels).
 All following columns contain the measurements of different targets, with the first row containing the names and the following the measurement values corresponding to the time, condition and ID stated in the first columns.

-The information which columns contain discriptions has to be passed to `read_wide`:
+The information which columns contain descriptions has to be passed to `read_wide`:
 ```r
 imported_data <- read_wide(
     file = example_data_path, # path to the example file